-A loved one facing Alzheimer’s, or any other form of age-related dementia or memory loss, lives in the moment — and that’s where the memory care team at The Piper begins.
+A loved one facing Alzheimer’s, or any other form of age-related dementia or memory loss, lives in the moment — and that’s where the memory care team at The Piper in Kansas City begins.
 Our approach recognizes that whatever the cause of memory loss, it affects more than just one person.
 And so we work with residents, family members and caregivers, searching for the perfect balance of day-to-day care.
 Our high-quality care and services recognize and build on the strengths memory care residents retain, in a way that helps them live each moment with as much purpose, joy and meaning as possible.

 We offer a flexible combination of services, beginning with Care Services Packages I, II, and III, each including a plan called MyChoice.
 The result is a monthly service plan with your own unique personal services provided in the most cost-effective manner.